-Douglas Battista, Jenny Craig’s Vice President of Human Resources, had the opportunity to participate in an open dialogue at the 2011 Talent Acquisition Conference.
+Douglas Battista, President of North America Field Operations, had the opportunity to participate in an open dialogue at the 2011 Talent Acquisition Conference.
 During the conversation, this former Head of Talent Acquisition for Nestlé USA spoke about the benefits of teaming with a recruiting agency that has an established presence at home and abroad.
 Here, Douglas Battista answers questions about the conference and its purpose.

 Q. – What was the main topic of discussion at the conference?